rommulaner/Anycubic_Vyper_LCD_CE_6.2/README.md

 ## Documentation for development

-You need the [DGUS v8.0.x software](http://dwin.com.cn/home/Index/download_file?download_id=4796) for editing the touch screen.
+You need the [DGUS v8.0.x software] (included in tool folder) for editing the touch screen.

 You can open the .dgus project file in the [`src\DWIN`](src\DWIN) folder: